 Figure 1-1.
-Lower Klamath Project Location .
-2 Figure 1-2.
+Lower Klamath Project Location 2 Figure 1-2.
 J.C.
-Boyle Development Facility Details .
-3 Figure 1-3.
-Copco No.1 Development Facility Details .
-4 Figure 1-4.
-Copco No.2 Development Facility Details .
-5 Figure 1-5.
-Iron Gate Development Facility Details .
-6
+Boyle Development Facility Details 3 Figure 1-3.
+Copco No.1 Development Facility Details 4 Figure 1-4.
+Copco No.2 Development Facility Details 5 Figure 1-5.
+Iron Gate Development Facility Details 6

-Appendix A California Terrestrial and Wildlife Management t Plan

-- Appendix B Oregon Terrestrial and Wildlife Management Plan - Appendix C Bald and Golden Eagle Management Plan - Appendix D Consultation Record
+- Appendix A California Terrestrial and Wildlife Management Plan - Appendix B Oregon Terrestrial and Wildlife Management Plan - Appendix C Bald and Golden Eagle Management Plan Status Update - Appendix D Consultation Record

-The Lower Klamath River Project (Lower Klamath Project) (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
+The Lower Klamath Project (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate (Figure 1-1).
 Specifically, the reach between J.C.
 Boyle dam and Iron Gate dam is known as the Hydroelectric Reach.
-In September of 2016, the Renewal Corporation filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
+In September of 2016, the Klamath River Renewal Corporation (Renewal Corporation) filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
 2082-063 & 14803-001 (License Surrender).
-The Renewal Corporation filed the License Surrender application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
-In November of 2020, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its amended License Surrender application.
+The Renewal Corporation filed the License Surrender Application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
+In November of 2020, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its Amended License Surrender Application (ALSA).
 The DDP is the Renewal Corporation's comprehensive plan to physically remove the Lower Klamath Project and achieve a free-flowing condition and volitional fish passage, site remediation and restoration, and avoidance of adverse downstream impacts (Proposed Action).
-The Limits of Work is a geographic area that encompasses dam removal related activities in the Proposed Action and may or may not expand beyond the FERC boundary associated with the Lower Klamath Project.
+The Limits of Work is a geographic area that encompasses dam removal and restoration related activities associated with the Proposed Action.
+The Limits of Work may extend beyond the Federal Energy Regulatory Commission (Commission) boundary associated with the Lower Klamath Project where specifically noted.

 The Proposed Action includes the deconstruction of the J.C.
 Boyle Dam and Powerhouse (Figure 1-2), Copco No. 1 Dam and Powerhouse (Figure 1-3), Copco No. 2 Dam and Powerhouse (Figure 1-4), and Iron Gate Dam and Powerhouse (Figure 1-5), as well as associated features.
-Associated features vary by development, but generally include powerhouse intake structures, embankments, and sidewalls, penstocks and supports, decks, piers, gatehouses, fish ladders and holding facilities, pipes and pipe cradles, spillway gates and structures, diversion control structures, aprons, sills, tailrace channels, footbridges, powerhouse equipment, distribution lines, transmission lines, switchyards, original cofferdam, portions of the Iron Gate Fish Hatchery, residential facilities, and warehouses.
+Associated features vary by development, but generally include powerhouse intake structures, embankments and sidewalls, penstocks and supports, decks, piers, gatehouses, fish ladders and holding facilities, pipes and pipe cradles, spillway gates and structures, diversion control structures, aprons, sills, tailrace channels, footbridges, powerhouse equipment, distribution lines, transmission lines, switchyards, original cofferdams, portions of the Iron Gate Fish Hatchery, residential facilities, and warehouses.
 Facility removal will be completed within an approximately 20-month period.

-This Terrestrial and Wildlife Management Plan identifies measures to reduce potential impacts to terrestrial and wildlife species that the Renewal Corporation will implement as part of the Proposed Action.
-The Renewal Corporation has prepared 16 Management Plans for FERC's review and approval as conditions of a license surrender order.
-These Management Plans were developed in consultation with federal, state and county governments and tribes.
+This Terrestrial and Wildlife Management Plan describes the measures that the Renewal Corporation will implement to protect terrestrial and wildlife species as part of the Proposed Action.
+The Renewal Corporation has prepared 16 Management Plans for the Commission's review and approval as conditions of a License Surrender Order.
+These Management Plans were developed in consultation with federal, state, and county governments and tribes.